There’s one not-so-secret ingredient that fuels relationship building and makes SEO work. It also makes social sharing work. Referrals, too.

-If the answer to either question is largely No, you have a problem.
+If the answer to either question is largely No, you have a relationship-building problem.

 Reputations are built with content, but maintained with relationships.
 If you publish good work and you are a good, honorable, and trustworthy human being, your reputation will grow.

-But before you can have relationships, you have to get connected in the first place.
+But before you can build relationships, you have to get connected in the first place.

 Who are your content crushes?

-There is only one reason you should initiate a relationship with a content publisher — you genuinely enjoy their work.
+There is only one reason you should be thinking about relationship building with a publisher — you genuinely enjoy their content ideas.

 Don’t try to connect with web publishers because they have giant audiences or massive influence.
 Connect with the ones you have a “content crush” on — the ones building something you find exciting and juicy.

-Some of these folks will probably have large audiences, because exciting work tends to attract a crowd.
-Some will have tiny audiences.
+Some of these folks will probably have large audiences, because exciting marketing stories tend to attract crowds.
+Others will have tiny audiences.
 Some have sites that are growing.
 Some have sites that are more active or less active.